WladimirSidorenko/DASA/README.rst

 Description
 -----------

-This package provides several approaches to discourse-aware sentiment analysis (DASA).
-Most of these methods infer the overall sentiment class of the document from the polarity scores of its elementary discourse units (EDUs).
+This package provides several implementations of common discourse-aware sentiment analysis (DASA) methods.
+Most of these approaches infer the overall polarity of input document (*e.g,* of a tweet) from the polarity scores of its elementary discourse units (EDUs) by either accumulating these scores over the RST tree or choosing a single EDU, which is most representative of the whole analyzed text (*e.g.*, the last or root discourse segment).

 Data Preparation
 ----------------

+We use the PotTS_ and SB10k_ corpora as primary data for evaluation.

 Tagging, Parsing, and Discourse Segmentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The data used in project are taken from the PotTS and SB10k corpora.
+Before using these corpora, we have processed all tweets of these datasets with the `text normalization pipeline`_ of Sidarenka et al., and parsed them using the `Mate Dependency Parser`_ of Bohnet et al.
-After processing these tweets with the `text normalization` pipeline `Mate` Dependency Parser, we have converted the resulting CoNLL files into the TSV format using the script `scripts/tsv2json`, and added information about discourse segments and automatically predicted sentiment scores with the scripts `scripts/add_segmentation` and `scripts/add_polarity_scores` respectively.
+Afterwards, we have converted the resulting CoNLL files into the TSV format using the scipt ``conll2tsv_``, and subsequently exported the resulting TSV into JSON with the help of the script ``tsv2json_``.
+In addition to that, we have also added information about discourse segments and automatically predicted sentiment scores for each of these segements with the scripts `scripts/add_segmentation` and `scripts/add_polarity_scores` respectively.

 Discourse Parsing
 ^^^^^^^^^^^^^^^^^

-To derive RST trees for the obtained tweets, we have used the script `add_rst_trees` from the [RSTParser package]():
+To derive RST trees for the obtained tweets, we used the script `add_rst_trees` from the [RSTParser package]():

 .. code-block:: shell